20lonvdvj/WT-21/Labs/Lab-1/README.md

-LAB-1
+# LAB-1
-THEORY
+# THEORY
-Objetive
+# Objective
-1.Ordered List :
+## 1.Ordered List :
-It is used to create a list of related items, in a specific order 2.Unordered list :
+It is used to create a list of related items, in a specific order
+## 2.Unordered list :
 It is used to create a list of related items, in no particular order.
-3.Semantic tags are those tags in HTML which clearly describe their meaning to both the browser and the developer.
+## 3.Semantic tags are those tags in HTML which clearly describe their meaning to both the browser and the developer.
 Examples: form, article , table , ...

-4.Text formatting tags in HTML :
+## 4.Text formatting tags in HTML :

 b : bold text
 -strong : important text